Confessions of a Semi-Adult

 Who is This Girl?

-Oh, God.
-You want to know facts about me?
-Ugh, nobody likes to talk about themselves.
+Oh, ugh, nobody likes to talk about themselves.
 C’mon guys.

-- I’m currently doing a master’s program for marriage and family therapy, and living at home while I do it.
-It’s both hell on earth, and the most intensely introspective, eye-opening experience of my life.
-No, really, I’ve been ripped to shreds and pieced back together.
-Most of the piecing back together has been done.
+Currently, I’m doing a master’s program in marriage and family therapy, and living at home with my parents while I do it.
+It’s both hell on earth and the most intensely introspective, eye-opening experience of my life.
+No, really.
+I’ve been ripped to shreds and pieced back together.
+Most of the piecing-back-together has been done.
 Some of it.
 Hah.
 We’re laughing again.

-If you’d like to get to know me more, I’m super nice and approachable!
+If you’d like to get to know me more, I’m super approachable!
 Ask away on Twitter.

 Check Out My Most Popular Posts: